uviclibraries/genai-notebooklm/7-k-12-educators.md

 > **Teaching tip:** Use the creative extension output as a scaffold, not a finished product.
 Have students identify one thing they would change and explain why — this keeps the creative thinking with the student.

----
+{: .step}

-## 3. NotebookLM as a teacher preparation tool
+Step 4 - NotebookLM as a teacher preparation tool
+{: .label .label-step}

 Beyond classroom activities, NotebookLM is a powerful tool for teachers to prepare materials from their own documents.
 Try these with the Three Little Pigs notebook or swap in your own course readings.